The bodies of a kidnapped family of 4 are found in rural California, a day after a suspect is detained

 On Tuesday morning, investigators learned that an ATM card belonging to one of the victims was used at a bank in Atwater, California, which is about 9 miles northwest of Merced, the sheriff's office said.

-It is unclear whether the 48-year-old in custody is the person who used that card, Britton said.
+It is unclear whether the man in custody is the person who used that card, Britton said.

-After that transaction, investigators were able to identify the 48-year-old man as a person of interest in the case, officials said.

 The-CNN-Wire